| By Chris Mumma, Bergen Record

 painstakingly eliminating the noises that interfered with the recorded

+speech of the cult members.
 Eventually, Ginsberg was able to make the tapes clear

 enough so that jurors considering the criminal charges against the surviving